andyfreer/dashpay-proto/README.md

-[DashPay-DAPI-Node](#) |  The Node application providing the Decentalized API (D-API) on Masternodes [DashPay-Lib-JS](#)  | Dash Evolution T3 Javascript library, includes Bitcore for Tier 2 functions [DashPay-Wallet-SDK-JS](#)   |  Client SDK for building DashPay wallets, will include Browser SPV [DashPay-Charge-SDK-JS](#)  | Merchant SDK for adding decentralized Dash payments and charges to web applications.
+[DashPay-DAPI-Node](#) |  The Node application providing the Decentalized API (D-API) on Masternodes [DashPay-Lib-JS](#)  | Dash Evolution T3 Javascript library, includes Bitcore for Tier 2 functions [DashPay-Wallet-SDK-JS](#)   |  Client SDK for building DashPay wallets, will include Browser SPV [DashPay-Checkout-SDK-JS](#)  | Merchant SDK for adding decentralized Dash payments and charges to web applications.
 [DashPay-HTML-Wallet](#)  | Single-Page HTML DashPay Wallet client that connects to DashPay Nodes using D-API

 Note that projects are laid out in a client-server style architecture that's familiar to most web and app developers even though the 'server' part is provided by the decentralized Dash network.